-Chino Valley Learning Academy is the only school identified for Comprehensive Support and Improvement (CSI) in Chino Valley Unified School District for the 2022-23 school year.
-Previously CVUSD had two additional schools, Buena Vista and Boys Republic.
+Chino Valley Unified School District (CVUSD) has one school identified for Comprehensive Support and Improvement (CSI): Chino Valley Learning Academy.
+Previously we had two additional schools, Buena Vista and Boys Republic.
 In 2019, CVUSD identified three schools through CSI that qualified for specific targeted assistance through California's system of support based on their data on the California Dashboard: Buena Vista, Boys Republic, and Chino Valley Learning Academy.
 In 2021, Buena Vista and Boys Republic have exited CSI status due to an increase in graduation rates over the last three years.
 Buena Vista's three-year average graduation rate from 2019-2021 is 76.26%.
 Boys Republic three-year average graduation rate from 2019-2021 is 70%.
 These rates now surpass the CSI exit criteria of a 68% average.